Refining BlueBox for Reliability and Scalability

 I’d like to unlock the compartments at the locker without using the physical keys provided.

-The most frequent support issue occurred when deliveries were marked as complete even though no parcel was deposited.
+// Deliveries could be marked as complete even when no parcel was deposited.

-A missing confirmation step allowed couriers to close a compartment without depositing a parcel, while the system still recorded the delivery as complete.
+A missing confirmation step allowed couriers to close a compartment without depositing a parcel, while the system still marked the delivery as complete.

 Courier